dankovacek/zwcc/README.md

 #ENV.IO - Environmental Data to Power Social Change

+Our goal, by making environmental related data available and highly visible, is to inspire cities, companies and individuals to find innovative solutions to tackle the most impactful environmental challenges we face.

+While the Env.io platform will include all environmental impacts, we will first focus on Waste.

 ## Zero Waste City Challenge #ZWCC

 Building on the City of Vancouver's [Zero Waste 2040 goal](http://vancouver.ca/green-vancouver/zero-waste.aspx),